 It was asked if not also the maximum bit rate should be increased?

 For future consideration.
-As currently an “unconstrained” level is under development whih could e.g. be used for demonstrations of future products, definition of higher levels becomes relevant when products are coming to the market.
-It would be interesting to hear what timelines are expected for this.
+As currently an “unconstrained” level is under development which could e.g. be used for demonstrations of future products, definition of higher levels becomes relevant when those products are foreseeable to be coming to the market.
+It would be interesting to get information what timelines are expected for this.